MarinePiew/node-dom-rocks/README.md

-# node-rocks
+# node-dom-rocks
-Minimal node/express DOM sample (Livecoding)
+Basic node/express DOM sample

-Demonstrate a minimal node/express server and how to dynamically insert data to an HTML page via basic navigator JS libraries.
+Demonstrate a basic node/express server and how to dynamically insert data to an HTML page via navigator Vanilla JS.